wolfspelz/futr/data/universes/readme.md

 This is the place for Universes / Franchises.

 A Universe contains Civilizations each with their own description.
+Each Universe a folder with its associated Civilizations.

 A Civilizations is a fraction of a Universe.
 It may be the entire galaxy or just a single species in a certain year.